New Tarantula Keepers

 Have you ever wondered about the anatomy of a tarantula?
 Have you been curious to see INSIDE a spider and get a close look at their organs, circulatory and nervous systems?
 Maybe you just wondered what a spider brain looks like?
 We are covering the anatomy and biology of tarantulas and spiders using the 4D Tarantula Spider Anatomy Model!

-Unlike fangs and venom, urticating setae don’t require a tarantula to get up close and personal with a threat.
-Instead, they can kick these irritating little missiles into the air with shocking precision.
-Whether it’s a predator, an unsuspecting human, or just someone who got a little too close for comfort, urticating setae are an effective way for New World tarantulas to say, "Back off!"
+Unlike fangs or venom, urticating setae let a tarantula defend themself without having to make direct contact with a threat.
+Instead, they can kick these tiny irritating bristles into the air with impressive accuracy.
+Whether the target is a predator, an unsuspecting keeper, or somebody who simply got a little too close, urticating setae are a very effective way for many New World tarantulas to say, back off.

-But how do they actually work?
-Why do some tarantulas have them while others don’t?
-And most importantly, how do you avoid getting a face full of itchy spider dust?
+So how do they actually work?
+Why do some tarantulas have them while others do not?
+And maybe most importantly, how do you avoid getting a face full of itchy spider dust?
 Let’s get into it.

 Urticating Hairs - What YOU NEED To Know About Tarantulas!